callumhearne/7th-Gateshead-Scouts/README.md

 Wireframing my project on figma

+Before I started to create my website on Github/Gitpod I first designed it on Figma so that I had an idea on what I was creating and how I was going to create.
+This allowed me to have an understanding of the tools I was going to use before I made it.

 Link to my Figma
 https://www.figma.com/file/7kE3g8mC9nmEaxhjXDwdJk/7th-Gateshead-First-Assignment?node-id=0%3A1

 Features

+The website consits of 3 pages.
+Each page has a nav bar to be able to navigate between the pages

 Cosistent features across all pages:

+-

 Home:
 7th Gateshead:
 Calandar: